rguigoures/jekyll-now/_posts/2018-6-17-cdr-analysis.md

 ## Information theoretic coclustering

 One great advantage of mutual information maximization lies in being able to tackle bipartite graphs: it is possible to simultaneously cluster cells and countries.
+This is called coclustering.

 # Bayesian blockmodeling

+Information theoretic clustering directly optimizes the Kullback-Leibler divergence from the partition to the actual data.
+This approach is valid when the amount of data is large enough to properly estimate the joint probability matrix between antennas and countries.
+But if it's not the case, we can easily get spurious patterns.
+One solution to avoid this problem consists in adding a regulariuation term to the optimized criterion.
+Another solution would be to build a Bayesian model.
+Actually, the logarithm multinomial estimator over the cells of the adjacency matrix converges to the Kullback-Leibler divergence from the partition to the actual data.

 # Latent representation of the cells